hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/manipulating_files_and_directories.md

 drwxrwx---.
 2 vsc40000 mygroup 40 Apr 12 15:00 Project_GoldenDragon
 </code></pre>

-The syntax used here is `g+x` which means roup was given rite permission.
+The syntax used here is `g+x` which means group was given write permission.
 To revoke it again, we use `g-w`.
 The other roles are `u` for user and `o` for other.